vovapolu/ensime.github.io/editors/vim/contributing.md

 ### Fixing a bug ###

 First understand if the bug is happening in ENSIME or the Vim plugin.
-The best way to determine this is to issue a plugin command and analyze the input/output of the call logged verbosely in `.ensime_cache/ensime-vim.log` of your project:
+The best way to determine this is to watch the debug-level log while you issue a plugin command.
+You will see errors as well as pretty-printed messages exchanged between the client and server.

+Enable debug logging by setting the environment variable `ENSIME_VIM_DEBUG=1` when you run Vim (or put `let $ENSIME_VIM_DEBUG = 1` in your vimrc).
+Then analyze the output in `.ensime_cache/ensime-vim.log` of your project:

-  - If the bug is on what we're sending to ENSIME, simply follow the path of the command through the code until you reach the send call.
+  - If the bug is on what we're sending to ENSIME, simply follow the path of the command through the code until you reach the `send` call.
-  - For bugs in response handling, you'll want to check the `handlers` dictionary and find the function mapped to the ENSIME server response message type you're seeing (the value of the top-level `typehint` key).
+  - For bugs in response handling, you'll want to check the `handlers` dictionary in `protocol.py` and find the function mapped to the ENSIME server response message type you're seeing (the value of the top-level `typehint` key).
+A few handler functions are implemented in mixins in other files.

 If you've just landed here and this sounds utterly bewildering, you might want to see [Finding Your Way Around the Code](#finding-your-way-around-the-code) above.